 You may not realize it, but when you interfere with a 911 emergency call in Connecticut, or when you disrupt any emergency phone call to a police or fire department in Connecticut, you can get arrested in Darien, Stamford or Greenwich for the crime of Interfering with a 911 Emergency Call under CGS 53a-183b.
 It is a misdemeanor crime that is taken very seriously in Connecticut, especially during domestic violence arrests where the telephone is the only lifeline to safety for a husband or wife who is being abused.
 Connecticut police and prosecutors will arrest and aggressively prosecute individuals who interfere with 911 calls.
 Every second counts during an emergency and as a result, any disruption of an emergency call can result in severe fines and criminal penalties.
 In light of the fact that people are arrested for 53a-183b Interfering with a 911 Emergency Call so frequently in domestic violence cases, there are often additional misdemeanor and felony charges that can piggyback a Stamford Connecticut Interfering with a 911 Emergency Call arrest.
 Therefore, if you have been arrested for Interfering with a 911 Emergency Call under CGS 53a-183b in Stamford, Greenwich, Darien, Wilton or New Canaan, it is important to contact a top Stamford Connecticut criminal lawyer attorney to understand your rights, and try to get the Interfering with a 911 Emergency Call—and any other Connecticut domestic violence arrest charges for that matter—dismissed as quickly as possible.

-To understand how someone is arrested in Connecticut with Interfering with a 911 Emergency Call, the best Stamford Connecticut criminal lawyers will inevitably point you to Connecticut General Statutes § 53a-183b.
-Under this criminal law, you can be arrested for Interfering with an Emergency Call if you intentionally hinder or prevent an individual from making or completing a call to the police or 911 dispatch who is requesting police protection or reporting the commission of a crime.
+To understand how someone is arrested in Connecticut with Interfering with a 911 Emergency Call, the best attorneys will inevitably point you to Connecticut General Statutes § 53a-183b.
+Under this criminal law, you can be arrested if you intentionally hinder or prevent an individual from making or completing a call to the police or 911 dispatch who is requesting police protection or reporting the commission of a crime.
 That’s the technical definition of this crime, and as we explain below, it can be enforced and applied in many different scenarios.
-Typically, you can be arrested for Interfering with an Emergency Call when you either physically or verbally prevent or hinder someone else from making an emergency call.
+Typically, you can be arrested when you either physically or verbally prevent or hinder someone else from making an emergency call.
 Physical interference ranges from breaking an someone’s cell phone, ripping a phone from the hands of a 911 caller, hanging up the phone mid-call, or abruptly disconnecting any kind of 911 call.
 On the other hand, verbal hindering ranges from taking over a 911 emergency phone call and telling the emergency services operator there is no problem (when there really is), or to verbally threaten an individual to either hang up the phone or not make the phone call in the first place.

 An arrest in Connecticut for Interfering with a 911 Emergency Call is a Class A misdemeanor.
 This crime is punishable by up to one year in jail, probation, and a maximum $2,000 in fines.
 You will also be required to pay court fees and expenses associated with your case.